Wk-notes-01-22-about-Hooks

 Why hooks, hooks benefit

-Reuse stateful logic : Hard to reuse stateful logic for component. class : HOC and renderProps, Hooks : custom hooks
+- Reuse stateful logic : Hard to reuse stateful logic for component. class : HOC and renderProps, Hooks : custom hooks

-Easy to understand/learn : class
+- Easy to understand/learn : - classintroduce javascript- this

-Compile/performance benefit : Enables
+- Compile/performance benefit : Enables ahead-of-time compilation

 Because I have adapted myself pretty well to class component, there is not too much initialtives for myself to change.
-However, I would like to change because react encourage dev to do so, and lifecycle effect is hard in class
+However, I would like to change because react encourage dev to do so, and lifecycle effect is hard in class.

 The distinction between function and class components in React and when to use each one leads to disagreements even between experienced React developers.